House on Haunted Hill (Film Review)

 The fun-factor is highly accentuated by the neo-gothic production design, the constant canted angles, wild camera movements, and throwback filmmaking techniques of director, William Malone, and especially by the work of practical effects gurus, Gregory Nicotero and Robert Kurtzman.
 The film received some jaded criticism for the CGI of the final monster, but the majority of the shots of that monster are actually composed of practical camera tricks.

 Now, I'm not saying House on Haunted Hill is some misunderstood masterpiece.
 It is not.
-It is, however, an incredibly fun horror film, that's delightfully of its time, and the far better of the two major 1999 horror films to feature the word "Haunted" in its title.
+It is, however, an incredibly fun horror film, that's delightfully of its time, and the far better of the two major 1999 horror films to feature the word "Haunt" in its title.

 Comments